Polar Coding for the Broadcast Channel with Confidential Messages: A Random Binning Analogy: Introduction

-Results closely related to the present work have been independently developped in~\cite{Gulcu14,Wei14}.
-However, these works do not consider randomness as a resource and assume that channel prefixing can be performed through other means; in addition~\cite{Wei14} only focuses on weak secrecy.
-When specialized to Wyner's wiretap model, our scheme also resembles that in~\cite{renes2013efficient}, but with a number of notable distinctions.
+Results related to the present work have been independently and concurrently developed in~\cite{Gulcu14,Wei14}, whose main differences can be summarized as follows.
+Unlike \cite{Wei14}, our coding scheme does not require that a non-negligible amount of common randomness is shared between the legitimate users as in \cite[Section III-A]{Honda13}, and unlike \cite{Gulcu14}, our coding scheme does not rely on \cite[Theorem 3]{Honda13} and existence, through averaging, of certain deterministic maps.
+Moreover, in contrast to~\cite{Wei14,Gulcu14}, we consider randomness as a resource and use the optimal amount of local randomness for the stochastic encoder (see Section~\ref{sec:coding-rates}), we consider auxiliary random variables with non-binary alphabets to achieve the entire region in Theorem~\ref{thm:watanabe} (see Lemma \ref{lemcard_2} and Remark \ref{remcard}), and we do not assume that channel prefixing can be performed perfectly (see Section~\ref{sec:channel-prefixing}).
+Note also that \cite{Wei14} only considers weak secrecy.
+Consequently, our coding scheme and proofs are different from~\cite{Wei14,Gulcu14}.
+Remark also that, in our encoding scheme, we do not use maximum a posteriori (MAP) decisions\footnote{We refer the reader to \cite{Chou15f} for additional details on MAP decisions in encoding and decoding of polar codes.} in the same way as in \cite{Wei14,Gulcu14}.
+When specialized to Wyner's wiretap model, our scheme is also related to~\cite{renes2013efficient}, but with a number of notable distinctions.
 Specifically, while no pre-shared secret seed is required in~\cite{renes2013efficient}, the coding scheme therein relies on a two-layer construction for which no efficient code construction is presently known~\cite[Section 3.3]{renes2013efficient}.
 In contrast, our coding scheme requires a pre-shared secret seed, but at the benefit of only using a single layer of polarization.

+We summarize a comparison between our result specialized to the wiretap channel model and \cite{renes2013efficient,Gulcu14,Wei14} in Figure~\ref{fig_dif}.